Tutorials

 Running translations in batch using WP-CLI

 You can run translations in batch using WP-CLI, using bash scripts.
-(And while you're working on something else, of course 😉.)
+This allows you to run the translations in the background, while you're working on something else.

 To do that, create two bash scripts: